Learn The Language

 - TRIPLE BOTTOM LINE is an accounting framework that has been adopted by some companies which considers the impacts of their business on ‘people, planet, profit’ instead of the usual financial framework.

-- UNSOLD CLOTHING WASTE is waste (finished or unfinished) that has not yet been used.
+- UNSOLD CLOTHING WASTE is clothing (finished or unfinished) that has not been sold.

 - ZERO-WASTE is a design technique that eliminates textile waste at the design stage.